RT-LOC/docs/docs/hardware/hw_interface_ble.md

 When you press 'Export', you will see the different supported formats: `txt`, `csv`, `json` and `bin`.

 ![bluefruit data](./img/ble/ble_nus_bluefruit_6.png "BlueFruit data")

-## Conclusion
-BLE gives us way to send the data (distances) from the tags to other devices such as phones and tablets.
-With BlueFruit we can quickly demonstrate and export the distances.
-In the near future this will be replaced by a custom service and app.